MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders.md

 - If folders have been redirected to a network file share:

   > [!NOTE]
-  > We recommend using Windows 10 Fall Creators Update (version 1709 or later) or Windows Server 2019 and OneDrive build 17.3.7064.1005 to get the benefits from Files On-Demand.
+  > We recommend using Windows 10 Fall Creators Update (version 1709 or later) or Windows Server 2019 and the current version of OneDrive to get the benefits from Files On-Demand.

   1. Use a migration tool such as [Mover](https://docs.microsoft.com/sharepointmigration/mover-fileshare-to-o365) or the [SharePoint Migration Tool](https://docs.microsoft.com/sharepointmigration/introducing-the-sharepoint-migration-tool) to copy contents in the network file share location to a user's OneDrive, making sure that all contents go into the existing Documents, Pictures, or Desktop folders.
   2. Disable the Window Folder Redirection Group Policy and make sure to leave the folder and contents on the network file share.